 4. If applicable, take pictures of your injuries early on and then regularly throughout your treatment.
 Likewise, if you’re super-motivated, keep a periodic written or video diary of how the injuries are affecting your activities of daily living.
 This will help a jury better understand the extent of your injuries and the pain you’re suffering, and can be useful to refresh your own memory prior to any future testimony.

 5. Do not speak or communicate with the insurance company of the other party (you have a duty to cooperate with your own).
 A claims representative from the other company will call you to take your statement or send you forms asking for information, but do not respond and let your attorney handle it.
-Likewise, car-accident-attorney-60pxif your injuries are serious enough, the insurance company will often send a private investigator to obtain your statement before you are represented by an attorney and, believe it or not, attempt to get you to settle your case for short money.
+Likewise, if your injuries are serious enough, the insurance company will often send a private investigator to obtain your statement before you are represented by an attorney and, believe it or not, attempt to get you to settle your case for short money.

 Do not give any such statement and do not sign anything.
 You do not have any obligation to them and they are not trying to help you.
 They are doing their job, which is to save their employer as much money as possible by paying you as little as possible.